 Through our 77 different vendors, the number of products we offer grows with each passing day.
 Customers can choose from a wide variety of goods ranging anywhere from vegan cashew cream cheese to edible flowers, wildflower honey, heirloom tomatoes and more.

-Our vendors receive 90% of the product price when customers buy an item from our website, so supporting Harvest truly is giving back to family-owned-farms.
+Our vendors receive 75% of the product price when customers buy an item from our website, significantly higher than they would normally receive wholesale, so supporting Harvestly truly is giving back to family-owned-farms.

 Supporting local farmers is important and incredibly easy.
 With Harvestly, customers can get nutritious products that are responsibly grown, without the hassle of grocery stores.
 Our website allows customers to sort through goods by vendor, product type, and other filters, such as keto, sugar-free and vegan.
 Once items are placed in the shopping cart, simply click the delivery method (to your door or pick up) and we will have it to you within a matter of days.
 Deliveries are a team effort, so you might see Walt, Zack, Perrie, our operations manager, or any other Harveslty employee.
 Deliveries are also COVID-safe and can be placed on your doorstep with no contact necessary.